fafareal622/fafareal622/README.md

 I’m not super active on GitHub, but I do manage a few repositories, including the Darktouch Studios website.
 My primary focus is Roblox development, and I use **Roblox Studio** as my main IDE (call me unusual, but I enjoy both using and playing Roblox).

 ---
-> Rise and shine, Mr. Freeman
+> Rise and shine, Mr. Freeman, Rise and shine.

 — G-Man